-The search committee shall review and conform to the Search Committee Procedures Manual (see www.cortland.edu.hr/aaction.html).
+The search committee shall review and conform to the Search Committee Procedures Manual.
 In accordance with the College's commitment to creating a more diversified campus, search committees, and the supervisors to whom they report, should take into consideration the added value candidates from a protected class bring to a position by contributing to intellectual and cultural diversity.
 Both faculty and students benefit from the richness inherent in difference.
 Specific questions of definition of protected classes and about hiring practices should be referred to the affirmative action officer, who is an ex officio member of all search committees.